damonallison/python-examples/documentation/ds-from-scratch/README.md

 Loss (Cost) function: tells us "how good" our model is at making predictions for a given set of parameters.
 The cost function has it's own curve and gradients.
-The slope of this curve tell sus how to update our parameters to make the model more accurate.
+The slope of this curve tells us how to update our parameters to make the model more accurate.